det-lab/unix-tips/docs/06_searching_for_files.md

-# Searching and Editing from the Shell
-Here is where things start to get more complex.
-Unix provides several powerful tools for searching and manipulating files directly from the command line.
-Whether you're hunting down a misplaced file or editing configuration files in bulk, these commands are useful for saving a lot of time and effort.
-## Searching Filenames
-### `find`
+# Using `find` to Search Filenames
 The `find` command recursively searches for files by name, type, size, or modification time.
 By default, the command prints the names of the files for which your entire expression is `true`, unless your expression contains an action besides `-prune` or `-quit`.

 `find` searches your directory tree rooted from a given starting point, evaluating your entire expression from left to right until the outcome is determined as `True` or `False`, at which point `find` moves on to the next file (unless using the `-quit` argument).
-Without a specified search root, the current directory `.` is assumed.
+Without a specified search root, the current directory, `.`, is assumed.
 Also, if a starting point argument would normally begin with `-`, `find` would try to treat it instead as an expression.
 For this reason, it is generally safer to prefix wildcard or dubius path names with either `./`, or to use absolute path names starting with `/`.

 The expressions used to select files are comprised of one or more of the following four **primaries**.

-#### 1. `options`:   Affects overall operation rather than the processing of a specific file.
+### 1. `options`:   Affects overall operation rather than the processing of a specific file.
 Most common `find` options:

 * `-maxdepth N`